-If you’re visually impaired, it may be difficult to distinguish most skin cancer warning signs.
+October 14, 2021 is World Sight Day.
+If you are visually impaired, it may be difficult to distinguish most skin cancer warning signs.
 But there are ways to make sure you’re staying on top of your skin health and detecting potential skin cancers early.

 Skin cancer is the cancer you can see, meaning the most powerful tool to detect skin cancer is your own eyes — many early warning signs are visual.
 A mole with jagged edges or a spot containing several colors should certainly raise some red flags and prompt you to visit a dermatologist.
 For those who are visually impaired, however, staying vigilant about potential skin cancers is a bit more complicated.